anthill/HumanConnectors/README.md

 [Ultrasounds](http://www.adafruit.com/products/1137)

+This [ultrasound](http://www.fasttech.com/products/0/10000007/1012007-arduino-compatible-hc-sr04-ultrasonic-sonar) sensor is extremely cheap and works together with arduino.

 A specific [implementation](http://www.instructables.com/id/Arduino-dual-ultrasonic-liquid-level-meter-with-in/) is using an ultrasonic sensor together with an arduino and Xbee in order to measure the liquid level in containers.

 ### Wireless options